aws-samples/sample-analyze-bedrock-usage-and-quotas/README.md

 - Generates CSV index of all quota mappings for validation
 - See `.backup-old-structure/` for old implementation

-### Utility Scripts

-**`./bin/generate-test-data`**
-- ⚠️ Not yet fully implemented in new structure
-- Generates test data by creating application inference profiles
-- See `.backup-old-structure/` for old implementation

-**`./bin/stress-test`**
-- ⚠️ Not yet fully implemented in new structure
-- Parallel stress test for Bedrock inference data generation
-- See `.backup-old-structure/` for old implementation

 ## 🔍 Troubleshooting

 ### Analysis Issues